Skip to content

 Top Knot Show Cut

 The Top Knot Show Cut is a beautiful but extremely high-maintenance style that's almost exclusively found on show dogs.
-If you're up for the challenge, this cut involves long hair that falls all the way down the dog's back to their feet.
-If your client is open to something more practical (but still glamorous), try a practical top known instead.
+This cut typically involves long hair that falls all the way down the dog's back to their feet.

 Practical Top Knot

-This cut features a medium length coat all over the body, with just enough hair on the head to create an impressive top knot.
-With your expert grooming skills, you can add some flair to this look with snazzy clips, ribbons or barrettes that showcase your unique style.
+This cut features a medium length all over the body, with enough hair on the head to create a top knot.
+This style lends itself to some extra flair with snazzy clips, ribbons or barrettes that showcase your unique style.

 For this cut to remain practical and true to its name, be sure to keep hair on the face trimmed short enough to avoid any hair hanging into their mouths or eyes.
 Your furry clients will thank you for keeping them comfortable and stylish at the same time!